 Enjoy incredible wildlife photography and give back at the same time

 Photograph African wildlife while contributing to conservation efforts – it’s possible during this exciting photography volunteer project.
 Set in South Africa’s Greater Kruger area, you’ll get to hone your wildlife photography skills during a comprehensive week-long photography workshop.
 You’ll then put your skills into practice by photographing wildlife such as lions, elephants, and leopards on daily game drives in the stunning African bush, while being guided by a professional photographer.
-To support important wildlife conservation work, you’ll have the chance to contribute your pictures to an online database that helps conservation organisations raise funds.
-You’ll be supported by a professional photographer, who will help you on your way with expert tutorials.
+To support important wildlife conservation work, you’ll have the chance to contribute your pictures to environmental and wildlife NGOs – and you’ll get your hands dirty by working on general conservation projects in the area.
 This 4-week photography volunteer project is a unique opportunity to develop your photography skills, enjoy incredible photographic opportunities, and give back at the same time.
 Find out more about this program by reading on, or by getting in touch with us!

 “A fantastic experience and a great way to meet other volunteers from all walks of life.”